Planning for 2017 and SUTRI aquathlon

-After feeling too tired to run on Monday, I arranged to meet my running buddy on Tuesday… but fate conspired against me and I didn’t make it, so I was pleased when Teri said that she could run on Wednesday.
+After feeling too tired to run on Monday, I arranged to meet my running buddy on Tuesday.
+Fate conspired against me and I didn’t make it, so I was pleased when Teri said that she could run on Wednesday.

 I drove over to The Common and did a gentle warm up whilst waiting for Teri.
-Annoyingly, my Garmin 910XT is terminally ill and the buttons have become unresponsive, so none of my warm up was captured 🙁
+Annoyingly, my Garmin 910XT is terminally ill.
+The buttons have become unresponsive, so none of my warm-up was captured 🙁

 It’s been a while since Teri and I have been able to go out for a social run, so I really appreciated it.
-I hope it wasn’t too bad for her as she listened to me talk non-stop for almost 40 minutes, whereas I was not a good listener (sorry, Teri!)
+I hope it wasn’t too bad for her.
+She listened to me talk non-stop for almost 40 minutes, whereas I was not a good listener (sorry, Teri!)

-It would have been possible for us to stay entirely on the flat, but after we’d done the first part of our run, I thought we might as well tackle the hill – at least I knew there’d be a downhill afterwards.
+It would have been possible for us to stay entirely on the flat.
+After we’d done the first part of our run, I thought we might as well tackle the hill.
+At least I knew there’d be a downhill afterwards.